-Magdalen teaches almost all the Classics-related courses: Classics (=‘Literae Humaniores’), Classics & English, Classics & Modern Languages, Classics with Oriental Studies, Classical Archaeology & Ancient History, Ancient & Modern History.
+Magdalen teaches almost all the Classics-related courses: Classics (referred to as ‘Literae Humaniores’), Classics & English, Classics & Modern Languages, Classics with Oriental Studies, Classical Archaeology & Ancient History, Ancient & Modern History.

-Philosophy is supervised by Professor Lizzie Fricker.
-Classics students are looked after in their study of Philosophy by Dr Ralph Walker, whose teaching specialisms include ancient philosophy (Plato and Aristotle).
+Philosophy is supervised by Professor Paul Elbourne.
+Classics students work particularly closely with Dr Ralph Walker, whose teaching specialisms include ancient philosophy (Plato and Aristotle).

 Tel: 01865 276069